 Currently, Gloucester Terminals has two Kocks diesel-powered gantry cranes that it would like to operate as much as 4,000 hours/year.
 Gloucester Terminals also utilizes additional Liebherr diesel-powered mobile harbor cranes to handle containers and break-bulk cargo.
-By refurbishing and electrifying one of the existing Kocks cranes and purchasing a new electric ship-to-shore crane, the two Kocks cranes' diesel engines will no longer be used, and potential emissions of 36.54 tons per year of NOx and 6.55 tons per year of Particulate Matter (PM) will be eliminated.
+By replacing the two Kocks cranes with an electric ship-to-shore crane, potential emissions of 36.54 tons per year of NOx and 6.55 tons per year of Particulate Matter (PM) will be eliminated.
 In addition, due to the efficiency of the electric ship-to-shore crane, one of the existing diesel-powered Liebherr cranes will be able to be used approximately 50 hours less per week, which equates to an additional reduction of 12.7 tons per year of NOx and 0.3 tons per year of PM.
-A total of 49.24 tons per year of NOx and 6.85 tons per year of PM will be eliminated through this project.
+A total of 49.24 tons per year of NOx and 6.85 tons per year of PM will be eliminated through the installation of an electric ship-to-shore crane.

-Emissions of PM in this project solicitation have been calculated as total diesel particulate matter (DP M) emissions.
+Emissions of PM in this project solicitation have been calculated as total diesel particulate matter (DPM) emissions.
 Gloucester Terminals has historically conformed with the NJDEP's guidance on Determining Health Risks for Diesel Exhaust Particulates from Internal Combustion Engines when calculating PM emissions at the Terminal.

-The methodology used to calculate the reduction in tons per year of NOx and PM consists of the elimination of the operating hours for the diesel engines in the two existing Kocks gantry cranes as well as the anticipated reduction in operating hours for the Liebherr mobile harbor crane, which would be off-set by the operation of the electric ship-to-shore cranes.
+The methodology used to calculate the reduction in tons per year of NOx and PM consists of the anticipated reduction in operating hours for the two existing Kocks gantry cranes as well as the Liebherr mobile harbor crane, which would be off-set by the operation of the electric ship-to-shore crane.
 The anticipated reduced operating hours were multiplied by emission factors provided through: (1) NJDEP approved source test data for the Kocks crane's primary diesel-powered engines, (2) manufacturer's supplied emission factors, and (3) use of the United States Environmental Protection Agency's (USEPA's) AP-42 Compilation of Air Emission Factors, Chapter 3.3 Gasoline and Diesel Industrial Engines, and Chapter 3.4 for Large Stationary Diesel and All Stationary Dual-fuel Engines.